ak15199/fdtools/README.md

 Setting the `resequence` flag will reorder the sectors in logical order, eliminating the skip.

+### Bugs and Notes

+Dump does not support compressed or MSDOS variants.

 ## examine

 Inspects an input file block-by-block, and renders a block-by-block color coded representation to the screen.
 This is useful for making a high level comparison of how a file is laid out.